 Instructor demonstration and student return demonstration of higher level nursing concepts including but not limited to IV bolus medications, IV insertion, blood draws, central lines, and rhythm strip interpretation.
 Simulation of patient care situations provide for development of proficiency in preparation for actual patient care the clinical setting.
+May not be repeated.
 LR